 MLA is dedicated to improving community relationships and making our organization a more supportive and inclusive place for Native and Indigenous voices and perspectives.
 We encourage everyone to learn the histories of this land, to look at who has and does not have access to its resources, and to examine your own place, abilities, and obligations within this process of reparative work that is necessary to promote a more equitable and socially just world.

-To show our commitment, MLA has taken action and have added Indigenous resources and history of this region on our event website, and will provide a small donation to the Heritage Library of the Grand Traverse Band of Ottawa and Chippewa Indians.
+To show our commitment, MLA has added Indigenous resources and the history of this region on our event website and will provide a small donation to the Nottawaseppi Huron Band of the Potawatomi.

 Through these small actions, MLA will continue to recognize and support the sovereignty of Michigan’s Indian nations and Indigenous Peoples when we gather to learn and work together.